A-1K/rag-study-assistant/README.md

 ## Notes & limitations

-- Single-PDF demo by default; multi-document collections would need metadata and a collection picker.
+- **One active document at a time** — uploading a PDF replaces the current index (simple by design); per-session isolation for concurrent users is a planned next step.
+- On the hosted demo, uploaded PDFs live in the Space's temporary storage and reset when it restarts — just re-upload.
 - Each question is independent — no conversation memory yet (no "explain that again" follow-ups).
-- The vector store (`chroma_db/`) is a build artifact and is gitignored — run `ingest.py` to regenerate it.
+- The vector store (`chroma_db/`) is a build artifact and is gitignored — run `ingest.py` (or upload a PDF) to regenerate it.

 ## Acknowledgements